 The Spanish glass factory in La Granja

-King Philip V recruited the master Jacob Van der Goten from Anvers in 1719 after Spain had lost its Belgian territories and thus its tapestry workshops as a result of the Treaty of Utrecht.
-Under his leadership and with the help of four Belgian workers, the Real Fábrica de Tapices y Alfombras was founded in 1720 in the Madrid suburb of Santa Bárbara.
-Bernardo Cambi, manager of the cloth factory Real Fábrica de Paños in Guadalajara, which was founded in 1718 on the model of Abbeville as Spain's first royal factory, took over the mediation.[12]
-Only a few years later, in 1727, Philip V founded the glass factory Real Fábrica de Cristales de La Granja.
-In 1758 the Real Fábrica de Tabacos opened in Seville.[13]
+In 1719, after Spain had lost its Belgian territories and thus its tapestry workshops as a result of the Peace of Utrecht, King Philip V recruited the master Jacob Van der Goten from Anvers.
+Under his leadership and with the help of four Belgian weavers, the Real Fábrica de Tapices y Alfombras was founded in the Madrid suburb of Santa Bárbara in 1720.
+The mediation was carried out by Bernardo Cambi, head of the Real Fábrica de Paños cloth factory in Guadalajara, which was founded in 1718 as the first royal factory in Spain based on Abbeville's model.[12]
+Just a few years later, in 1727, Philip V founded the Real Fábrica de Cristales de La Granja glass factory.
+In 1758, the Real Fábrica de Tabacos began operations in Seville.[13]
 In 1760, his successor Charles III, inspired by the Porcellana di Capodimonte in Naples, founded the Real Fábrica del Buen Retiro porcelain factory in Madrid.
-In 1737, when King Charles VII.of Naples, founded the local royal tapestry manufactory
+In 1737, as King Charles VII of Naples, he had already founded the royal tapestry factory there.

 Poland-Lithuania

-Between 1768 and 1776 the Lithuanian nobleman and minister of the Polish King Stanislaus II Antoni Tyzenhaus founded at least 23 manufactories in the city of Hrodna, among other things for the production of linen, cotton, silk, embroidery, silk stockings, hats, lace, Pistols, needles, cards and carriages.
+Between 1768 and 1776, the Lithuanian nobleman and minister to the Polish King Stanislaus II, Antoni Tyzenhaus, founded at least 23 factories in the city of Hrodna, producing, among other things, linen, cotton, silk, embroidery, silk stockings, hats, lace, pistols, needles , cards and carriages.
 Most of the basic materials for this had to be imported at great expense.
-About 3,000 workers were forced to work in factories run by foreign experts; their uprising was brutally crushed in 1769.[14]
-When Tyzenhaus fell out of favor in 1780, the manufactories had to close as a result of his bankruptcy.[15]
+Around 3,000 workers worked in forced labor in the factories run by foreign experts; their uprising was brutally suppressed in 1769.[14]
+When Tyzenhaus fell from grace in 1780, the factories had to close as a result of his bankruptcy.[15]

 Manufacturing also spread outside of Europe.
-At the end of the 17th century, the Qing emperors opened three textile manufactories in China, one each in Hangzhou, Suzhou and Nanjing.[16]
+At the end of the 17th century, the Qing emperors opened three textile factories in China, one each in Hangzhou, Suzhou and Nanjing.[16]

 Manufactories lead to higher productivity, but also bring disadvantages for craftsmen and workers.
 Although initially only to a small extent, the manufacturing period creates a hierarchy among the workers for the first time:

-Simple training activities are remunerated low; Activities that require further training and specialization, on the other hand, are paid higher.
+Simple training tasks are paid low; However, jobs that require further training and specialization are paid higher.

-Repeatedly performing simple detailed work puts one-sided stress on certain parts of the body and leads to disease.
+Repeated execution of simple, detailed work puts one-sided strain on certain parts of the body and leads to illness.

-Many manual jobs require little knowledge, less qualified workers who are willing to work move up to low wages.
+Many manual jobs require little knowledge, so less qualified workers willing to work are replaced with low wages.

-In his main work, Wealth of Nations, the national economist Adam Smith describes these adverse effects on part-time workers in manufactures: "It destroys even the energy of his body and makes it impossible for him to use his strength vigorously and persistently, except in the detailed work for which he is called upon is."
+In his major work Wealth of Nations, the economist Adam Smith describes these adverse effects on part-time workers in factories: “It destroys the very energy of his body and makes him unable to use his strength vigorously and persistently, except in the detailed work for which he is called upon.”

 The modern term

-The term manufacture in the sense of "manufacture" is today associated with high quality, luxury items and exclusivity and is therefore often used for high-priced goods.
-The term has therefore experienced a renaissance in recent years, so that a large number of companies have appropriated the title manufactory.[17]
+The term “manufacture” in the sense of “handmade” is now associated with high quality, luxury items and exclusivity and is therefore often used for high-priced goods.
+The term has therefore experienced a renaissance in recent years, with a large number of companies adopting the title of manufactory.[17]

-In order to counter the misuse of the term “manufacturer” in advertising, many German manufacturers have formed associations such as the Verband Deutsche Manufakturen e.
+In order to counteract the advertising misuse of the term manufactory, many German manufactories have formed associations such as the Verband Deutsche Manufakturen e.
 V. or the “Initiative Deutsche Manufakturen – Handmade-in-Germany UG” or take part in their forums.[18]
-The aim is to strengthen consumer protection when it comes to manufacture: companies that call themselves manufacture should undertake to actually manufacture their goods themselves with a high proportion of manual work.
+The aim is to strengthen consumer protection when it comes to manufacturing: companies that call themselves manufacturing should undertake to actually produce their goods themselves using a high proportion of handcraft.

-A watch manufacturer, a term often used in advertising for a watch factory, describes an independent company that develops and manufactures its own movements and largely does without suppliers.
-The production of wristwatches is divided into many work steps, especially concerning assembly and adjustment of the movement, so that in view of the manual, filigree work there is a manufacture in the literal sense.
+A watch manufacturer, a term often used in advertising for a watch factory, describes an independent company that develops and produces its own watch movements and largely does without suppliers.
+The production of wristwatches is divided into many work steps, especially regarding the assembly and adjustment of the clockwork, so that, given the manual, delicate work, this is a manufactory in the literal sense.